deeplearning4j/deeplearning4j/visualization.md

     sparkNet.setListeners(remoteUIRouter, Collections.singletonList(new StatsListener(null)));
 ```
 To avoid dependency conflicts with Spark, you should use the ```deeplearning4j-ui-model``` dependency to get the StatsListener, *not* the full ```deeplearning4j-ui_2.10``` UI dependency.

+**Note to scala users**:

+You need to use the above method if you are on a newer scala version.
+See the linked example above for the client.

 Note: you should replace ```UI_MACHINE_IP``` with the IP address of the machine running the user interface instance.